 Reconsider your family’s schedule.
 If your children are involved in many activities, ask them to take a break from some.
 Or allow them to pick which activities they would like to continue.
 Emphasize that it is better to do fewer activities consistently than to do too many with irregular attendance and preparation.

-Reconsider your own activities and focus on one or two that are important to you.
+Reconsider your own activities and focus on 1 or 2 that are important to you.
 Do not commit to any new activities until you know you have the time and energy for them.

-Many times a parent living with cancer feels like he or she has to pack more love and fun into every day because the future is uncertain.
+Many times, a parent living with cancer feels like he or she has to pack more love and fun into every day because the future is uncertain.
 This puts a lot of unnecessary stress and pressure on both you and your family.
 Trying to overfill your time together is often tiring for everyone.
-And, it may end up doing the opposite of what you want.
-Instead, think about choosing smaller, more manageable activities to ensure quality time with your family.
+And it may end up doing the opposite of what you want.
+Instead, choose smaller, more manageable activities so you can spend quality time with your family.

 Care for yourself

 With all the demands on your time, it can be easy to overlook your own needs.
 Make taking care of yourself a priority so you can care for your family the way you would like.
-If you find yourself struggling with issues such as fatigue, nausea, pain, or depression, talk with your doctor or nurse about ways to manage them.
+If you find yourself struggling with issues such as fatigue, nausea, pain, or depression, talk with your health care team about ways to manage them.
 You can also ask an oncology social worker about ways to connect with others who are experiencing similar situations, either by joining a support group or finding a support buddy.

 Try to find time to do something you enjoy, such as meeting with friends or seeing a movie.
 Do not feel guilty about taking time for yourself when the laundry is not finished or when your child wants a ride to a friend’s house.
-Time spent resting and doing activities you enjoy helps restore your energy, giving you the strength you need to invest in your family.
+Time spent resting and doing activities you enjoy helps restore your energy.
+This gives you the strength you need to invest in your family.